-Love languages are not ways to determine who is low maintenance, or who requires the most from the other in order to feel loved; instead, they are tools to help couples (and families) navigate the complexities of love while making sure everyone feels and experiences the type of love they flourish in.
+Love Languages are not ways to determine who is low maintenance or who requires the most from the other in order to feel loved; instead, they are tools to help couples (and families) navigate the complexities of love while making sure everyone feels and experiences the type of love they flourish in.

 When Expressing Of Love Is Undesirable

 In some instances, expressions of love should be kept to a minimum.
-In the case of unrequited love, unending expressions of love are unlikely to be well-received, and could even become grounds for deep discomfort or anxiety.
+In the case of unrequited love, unending expressions of love are unlikely to be well-received and could even become grounds for deep discomfort or anxiety.
 If you express love, affection, or attraction for someone and they do not reciprocate, it may be time to retreat.
 Expressing love can also be undesirable in instances where one or both parties are unavailable.
-If someone is in a serious relationship or marriage, for instance, expressions of love are best withheld.
+If someone is in a serious relationship or marriage, for instance, expressions of love toward them are best withheld.
 If someone is significantly younger or older, expressing love should also be regarded with extreme caution.
-Although love is a beautiful thing, there are certain circumstances that require one or both parties to exercise caution or restraint.
+Although love is a beautiful thing, certain circumstances require one or both parties to exercise caution or restraint.

 How To Effectively Express Love

 Expressing love is a multifaceted, varied thing, and each expression will depend on the relationship you have with your loved ones, the intimacy you share, and the depth of your love.
-Regular expressions of love encourage trust, intimacy, and security within relationships, and can create a wonderful sense of bonding and community among friends and romantic partners alike.
+Regular expressions of love encourage trust, intimacy, and security within relationships, and create a wonderful sense of bonding and community among friends and romantic partners alike.